LinkedInTwitter

 What ChatGPT means for Higher Education?

-July, 2022 [Harvard Kennedy Misinformation Review, 2022]: The uncertainty surrounding the COVID-19 pandemic has been fueled by the COVID-19 “infodemic.”
+July, 2022 [Harvard Kennedy Misinformation Review]: The uncertainty surrounding the COVID-19 pandemic was fueled by the COVID-19 “infodemic.”
 We evaluated the relationship between individual differences in cognitive reflection and the ability to discern between true and false COVID-19 information using a random sample of 621 low- and middle-income users in Pakistan.
 We find that higher cognitive reflection test scores are associated with greater truth discernment for COVID-19 headlines, less trust but greater use of formal information sources, and greater demand for KN95 masks

 Recent News